Vitiligo: Skin Pigment Loss and Treatment

 Narrowband UVB light is also used to restore pigment lost in vitiligo and is becoming popular.
 This light has two important advantages compared to PUVA treatment: it doesn't require a psoralen pre-treatment and it uses a narrow range of ultraviolet wavelengths in the UVB range, which are thought to be less dangerous than the light used in PUVA therapy.
 The UVB light is provided by light panels or by light cabinets, which are available in home versions.
 A doctor's guidance is needed if treatment is performed at home.

-New techniques that may help vitiligo sufferers are currently being investigated.
+New techniques that may help vitiligo sufferers are available in some places.
 One of these is a melanocyte transfer.
 In this technique, melanocytes are obtained from a person's pigmented skin and allowed to multiply in a laboratory dish.
 The melanocytes are then transplanted into the patient's depigmented areas.

-Many vitiligo treatments need to be used for months to see an effect and not every treatment helps every person.
+Many vitiligo treatments need to be used for months to see an effect.
+Certain treatments may help some people but not others.
 The good news is that there in an increasing range of treatments that a doctor can prescribe.
-Hopefully in the near future doctors will be able to treat the cause (or causes) of vitiligo as well as the symptoms of the disorder.
+In addition, research into the nature of the disorder is continuing.
+The latest discoveries support the idea that vitiligo is an autoimmune condition.
+Hopefully in the near future doctors will be able to treat the cause (or causes) of the disorder as well as its symptoms.

-Extensive vitiligo can be psychologically devastating.
-Some people are trying to remove the stigma that is attached to the condition.
-Chantelle Brown-Young, also known as Winnie Harlow and Chantelle Winnie, is a Canadian model with prominent depigmented patches.
+Some people are trying to remove the stigma that is often attached to pigment loss.
+Chantelle Brown-Young, also known as Winnie Harlow and Chantelle Winnie, is a Canadian model with prominent depigmented patches that she doesn't attempt to hide.
 She's becoming successful in her career and is raising awareness of vitiligo and the problems that it causes.

 Humans have a wide range of skin colors, which add variety to life.
-It would be nice if a mixture of darker and lighter skin areas on a person's body was as acceptable to the general public as a monotone skin, but it often isn't, especially in some cultures.
-Multicolored people or people who lose their normal color are often treated badly.
+It would be nice if a mixture of darker and lighter skin areas on a person's body was as acceptable to the general public as a monotone skin, but it often isn't.
+The situation may be improving in some places as public figures such as Winnie Harlow show their loss of pigment, however.

-If you need support dealing with vitiligo, your family and friends may be a great help.
+If you need support dealing with the disorder, your family and friends may be a great help.
 A vitiligo group in your area would most likely be a wonderful resource too, but there may not be one available.
 Meetings with an individual counselor can also be helpful.
-In addition, some sections of the last two sites linked to below may be useful.
+In addition, the last two sites mentioned below may be useful.
 Make sure that you visit one or more of these support sources if you need them.
 You don't have to deal with vitiligo on your own.

 © 2012 Linda Crampton